 “Prosecutors, defense attorneys, head to my chambers.
 You too, Superintendent Green.
 Place police officers on either side of the suspect for her protection.
 Captain Baggs, remain in your seat until we return.”

-The courtroom was abuzz with conversation as the lawyers left for the Judge’s chambersThe courtroom was abuzz with conversation as the lawyers left for the Judge’s chambers.
+The courtroom was abuzz with conversation as the lawyers left for the Judge’s chambers.
 Captain Baggs, however, looked worried, and his eyes started blinking incessantly.

 The Judge’s Chamber